 Bruschetta is an antipasto (aka a starter dish/appetizer) from Italy traditionally made up of toasted bread with garlic and oil and often topped with tomatoes, vegetables, meat/beans, or cheese.

-Today, we’re keeping it simple with toasted ciabatta topped with grape and sun-dried tomatoes!
+Today, we’re keeping it simple with toasted ciabatta topped with fresh and sun-dried tomatoes!

 Ingredients